Bachelor of Social Work

 Diploma of Counselling

-Debra offers warm, genuine, and fresh approaches to support you to understand and strengthen your emotional and mental health.
+Debra offers warm, genuine, and fresh approaches to counselling her clients in Preston, supporting you to understand and strengthen your emotional and mental health.
 Debra has extensive professional experience in private and public Mental Health settings.
 Debra’s philosophy is to provide a wide range of accessible, quality psychological strategies and therapies that will best address your personal needs.

 Debra is alternative to clinical approaches and tends not to focus on diagnosis; and instead encourages curiosity about how you have adapted to your life experiences, and then how you can learn to effect change in yourself and your relationships.